-Will I need a walker or crutches or cane?
+Will I need a walker, crutches or cane?

 Yes.
-For about four to six weeks we do recommend that you use a rolling walker, a cane, or crutches.
+For four to six weeks we do recommend that you use a rolling walker, a cane, or crutches.
 Typically, most patients graduate from assistive devices over the course of six weeks.
+The Joint Center staff can arrange for them, if necessary.